kubernetes-sigs/azuredisk-csi-driver/docs/perf-profiles.md

 There are no limitations to how many settings user can tweak using this `perfProfile`.

-If `perfProfile` is set to `Advanced`, atleast one device setting override should be provided in the `parameters`.
+If `perfProfile` is set to `Advanced`, at least one device setting override should be provided in the `parameters`.

-Incase, no device setting override is provided and the `perfProfile` is set to `Advanced`, CSI driver will fail any disk created using this `StorageClass`.
+In case, no device setting override is provided and the `perfProfile` is set to `Advanced`, CSI driver will fail any disk created using this `StorageClass`.

 Any incorrect `deviceSetting` overrides provided in the `parameters` section will result in failure of disk staging on the node and will result in pod scheduling failure.